 Berea College offers an exceptional educational experience for members of the surrounding community interested in taking courses for personal enrichment and educational gain, but not necessarily planning to pursue a degree at this time.
+Once accepted as a non-degree student, the student must get written approval from the Berea faculty before enrolling in their classes.

 Eligibility for the Non-Degree Program: